-If you’re heading to Madrid Spain, you’re probably thinking of where to stay in Madrid.
+If you’re heading to Madrid Spain, you’re probably thinking of where to stay in Madrid for first-time tourists.
 I will give you an insight into the best areas to stay in Madrid in this article.
 By the end, you will have a much better idea of the best places for families, nightlife, shopping, food, budget, one night, three days, Christmas, and near the train station and the airport.

-- 📌 Sol-Gran Vía (Puerta del Sol & Gran Vía), where to stay in Madrid for first time tourists
+- 📌 Puerta del Sol and Gran Vía, where to stay in Madrid for first time tourists

 - 📌 Salamanca, where to stay in Madrid for luxury

-- 📌 Huertas (Barrio de las Letras), where to stay in Madrid for families
+- 📌 Lavapies, where to stay in Madrid on budget

-- 📌 Malasaña, where to stay in Madrid for nightlife
+- 📌 Retiro, where to stay in Madrid for family

-- 📌 La Latina, a tapas hotspot in Madrid
+- 📌 Argüelles, Moncloa, and Chamberi, a residential areas in Madrid

-- 📌 Museo Del Prado and Plaza De Las Cortes, where to stay in Madrid on a budget
+- 📌 Museo Del Prado and Plaza De Las Cortes, where to stay in Madrid for museums

 - 📌 Around Madrid Barajas International Airport (MAD)